2021-2022 Parent Handbook

 If a child becomes ill while at AYS, a staff member will contact parents/guardians to pick up their child.
 Children must be picked up promptly, within one hour.
 If you are unable to do so, please indicate which emergency contact will be arriving to pick up your child.
 Children who are experiencing symptoms of illness must be kept at home.
 These symptoms include but are not limited to: Fever (Above 100 Degrees), Chills and/or Chills with Shaking, Loss of Taste or Smell, Shortness of Breath or Difficulty Breathing, Cough, Congestion or Runny Nose, Sore Throat, Muscle Pain or Fatigue, Headache, Nausea, or Vomiting/Diarrhea.
 It is important for a child to be free from all symptoms for 24 hours before returning to any program.

 All AYS sites practice emergency drills, and AYS has implemented emergency procedures that include moving children to safe locations, checking attendance, notifying authorities, checking for injuries, and notifying parents.
 Evacuation procedures for persons with mobility challenges are included in the site’s emergency plan.
 For specific details for each location, please see the Youth Development Leader.
-In the event of an emergency, please contact the Summer Enrichment site at the designated cell phone number located in the front of this handbook.
-If a parent is unable to contact Summer Enrichment staff during the emergency, AYS provides a secondary number that should be called.
+In the event of an emergency, please contact the Youth Development Leader via text or phone call at the designated cell phone number located on the program site page.
+If a parent is unable to contact the Youth Development Leader during the emergency, AYS provides a secondary number that should be called.
 If during an emergency a parent is unable to be reached, AYS will coordinate any necessary care with the authorities until the parent is contacted.

 Connect With Us